 I agree that it cannot ultimately solve the unique problems faced by your team.
 However, it is considered a good planning companion.
 It provides a solid road map to achieve the organizational marketing objectives.

 Hey, why not develop your own SOSTAC framework to manage the processes in your workplace.

 SOSTAC stands for Situation, Objective, Strategy, Tactics, Actions, and Control.

-That’s all true, but you need to understand that SOSTAC is a practical tool that facilitates a manager through the steps.
-It should make your life easy as a manager.
-After all, it is a paid tool, it should get your results.
+That’s all true, but you need to understand that SOSTAC® is a practical tool that facilitates a manager through the 6 steps.
+I can say that it should make your life easy as a manager.
+After all, it is a paid tool, it should get you results.

 Let me explain the steps one by one.

 If you are a manager or an entrepreneur, you know very well that a situation analysis is a very complex and a demanding process.
 Often you need to rely on your guts as a last resort.